theo-armour/agenda/3-0-entities/sensay/2024-06-28-dan-ethical-questions-blog-posts.md

 [] Can the replica talk to health professionals?
 What happens if a replica needs to see a therapist?
 Is a replica that is 2,000 years old different than a 20 year old replica?

-Can I talk to my replica that is me at six years old or how I might be ten years from now?
+[] Can I talk to my replica that is me at six years old or how I might be ten years from now?
 Can I talk to my replica before and after I transition, have a stroke, or get dementia??
-Can My replica talk to my therapist?
+Can my replica talk to my therapist?
 Be a robot I can make love to?
+Can my replica talk to my sisters?
+My parents' replicas?

 []
 * https://www.orderofthegooddeath.com/resources/death-bill-of-rights/